-- 29. Parking for local needs affordable homes to be provided at nil charge. - 30.
+- 29. Parking for local needs Affordable Homes to be provided at nil charge. - 30.
 Mortgagee in Possession Clause to be inserted. - 31.
 Set out a disputes resolution procedure. - 32.
-Requirement that developer pays reasonable contribution towards SDC costs for the production of s106 agreement (currently £250).
+Requirement that developer pays reasonable contribution towards the Council's costs for the production of s106 Agreement (currently £250).

-Planning Guidance on Developer Contributions - Recreation Open Space
+Recreation Open Space